WALK 2: East Loop

 2. Turn right at Romulus (formerly called Golden Rule Drive) where Marion dead ends.
 Notice 1308 Romulus on the right as you approach the intersection with Oberlin.
 This house is one of the few Streamline Moderne style houses in the city, built in 1947.
 Further up at 1330 find Peterka House, designed by David Alexman in 1959.
 The striking mid-century Moderist gem has an exterior of plaster and vertical tongue-and-groove wood plank siding.
 It is a Glendale landmark.

-3. Further up Romulus on the left is Prock House, designed in 1961 by Richard Flemming, who also designed the modern masterpiece, Dutton House, in Chevy Chase Canyon.
+3. Further up Romulus at 1339, on the left is Prock House, designed in 1961 by Richard Flemming, who also designed the modern masterpiece, Dutton House, in Chevy Chase Canyon.
 Both houses are Glendale landmarks.

-7. Palmer eventually takes you back to Adams Square, the mini park and KAFN or Palmer Market for snacks and coffee.
+6. Palmer eventually takes you back to Adams Square, the mini park and KAFN or Palmer Market for snacks and coffee.